Mr Peters O Aremu

-1. Ms Knight, on behalf of the HCPC, made an application for parts of the hearing to be conducted in private as reference would be made to the Registrant’s health.
+1. Ms Lyon, on behalf of the HCPC, made an application for parts of the hearing to be conducted in private as reference would be made to the Registrant’s health.
 Having received advice from the Legal Assessor, the Panel granted that application in view of the principles set out in the HCPTS Practice Note “Conducting Hearings in Private”.
-The Panel determined that those parts of the hearing that concern the Registrant’s health should be conducted in private.
-As such, this is a redacted public copy of the decision.
+The Panel determined that such parts of the hearing as concerned the Registrant’s health should be conducted in private.

-3. Having seen copies of the Notice of Hearing dated 15 May 2018, the Registrant’s Certificate of Registration, and the proof of posting, and receiving the advice of the Legal Assessor, the Panel determined that the Notice of Hearing had been served in accordance with the applicable Health and Care Professions Council (Conduct and Competence Committee) (Procedure) Rules 2003 (the Rules).
+3. Having received the advice of the Legal Assessor, the Panel determined that the Notice of Hearing had been served in accordance with the Health and Care Professions Council (Conduct and Competence Committee) (Procedure) Rules 2003 (the Rules).

 Proceeding in the absence of the Registrant